If the pondweed were to spread extensively, mats of dead curly leaf pondweed will emerge on the surface of the lake.

-At this time the Fish Hook Board must make plans to address this invasive species threat.
-Their recommendations for a proposed action plan would include the following:
+At this time the Fish Hook Board is making plans to address this invasive species threat.

-The first step is to enlist the DNR to make an assessment and map the areas where treatment is needed.
-The assessment would take place in the spring of 2015 when the plants begin to emerge.
+We have enlisted the DNR to make an assessment and map the areas where treatment is needed.
+The assessment will take place in the spring of 2018 when the plants begin to emerge.

-Liquid herbicide treatment would take place early in the spring of 2016 and be administered by professional applicators.
+Liquid herbicide treatment will take place early in the spring of 2018 and be administered by professional applicators.
 The timing of the application is critical as it must not interfere with the growth of native plant species.
 The DNR issues a permit for this procedure and provides a small window of time for the application.
-Following acreage determination, costs can be derived by using an approximate cost of $330 per acre.
-Per acre costs vary with bed size, density and depth.
+Following acreage determination and depth of the weeds, we will get an estimated cost.

 Many of our lake and river residents are not currently members of our association.
-We strongly encourage you to join our association by completing the attached membership registration and returning it with your $50.00 membership fee.
-Current members may use this form to renew their current membership for 2015.
+We strongly encourage you to join our association by completing the attached membership registration and returning it with your $30.00 membership fee.
+Current members may use this form to renew their current membership.
 (Please note we have changed our membership period to the calendar year.)

 Fish Hook Lake and River Association AIS Team and the Fish Hook Lake and River Association Board of Directors

-Tax deductible contributions to offset AIS costs can be made through the City of Park Rapids- The check memo line should read “AIS Fund for FHL&RA” so it will be credited to the correct account, Send to Angela Brumbaugh, City Treasurer, 212 West Second St, Park Rapids, MN 56470
+Tax deductible contributions to offset AIS costs can be made through the City of Park Rapids.
+The check memo line should read “AIS Fund for FHL&RA” so it will be credited to the correct account.
+Mail to Angela Brumbaugh, City Treasurer, 212 West Second St, Park Rapids, MN 56470